-It is my goal to help you prevent your own personal injury when diagnosing and repairing this system.
-When in doubt let a professional auto mechanic perform the repairs!
-Automotive refrigerant or Freon known as R12, R134A and the newest type r-1234yf are all colorless and invisible when they are in the vapor form.
-Do not breath the refrigerant vapors!
+When in doubt let a professional auto mechanic perform the repairs.
+Automotive refrigerant or Freon known as R12, R134A and the newest type r-1234yf are all colorless and invisible when they're in the vapor form.
+Do not breath the refrigerant vapors.
 Exposing yourself to the Freon gas may irritate your eyes, nose and throat.

 Back when I started turning wrenches we where so ignorant of the dangers from this system that we actually leaked checked it using a small torch.
-The flame would flair up when it came accross the freon leak.
-Never do this because when you ignight refrigerant the by product is Phosgene gas.
+The flame would flair up when it came across the freon leak.
+Never do this, because when you burn refrigerant the by product is Phosgene gas.
 This is real bad stuff to inhale.